Lebanese Druze: Relationship with Lebanese Christians

 The icon of Saidet et Tallé, also known as "the Virgin of the Druze," is venerated by both the Druze and Maronite Christian communities.
 This veneration reflects the long-standing interfaith harmony in Lebanon.

 Lebanese Christians and Druze became a genetic isolate in the predominantly Islamic world.
 The Druzite and Maronite community in Lebanon played an important role in the formation of the modern state of Lebanon.
 Contact between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Unitarian Druze led to the presence of mixed villages and towns in Mount Lebanon (Aley District, Baabda District, and Chouf District), Rashaya District, Hasbaya, Matn District, and Marjeyoun District.

 The relationship between the Druze and Christians in Lebanon has been characterized by harmony and coexistence.
 Historian Ray Jabre Mouawad finds religious symbiosis between Druze and Christians in Mount Lebanon during the Ottoman period.
 Numerous cultural interactions occurred in Mount Lebanon, producing overlapped symbolism, veneration of shared saints, and use of common words to designate God, the traces of which are discovered in the palaces and mausoleums of Druze lords, as well as in Maronite and Greek Orthodox churches.
+There have been spurts of inter communal violence between the Druze and Maronite Christians, however this came mostly with the construction of Sectarian identities and roles under European colonial intervention.

 Druze and Christians in Lebanon celebrate each other's births, weddings, funerals, and celebrations such as Christmas, Maundy Thursday and Easter, especially before and after the Lebanese Civil War.
 Thursday of the Dead is a feast day shared by Christians and Druze in the Lebanon.
 It falls sometime between the Easter Sundays of the Catholic and Eastern Orthodox Christian traditions.
 It is a day on which the souls of the dead are honoured.
 A popular day among women in the region, it underscores the shared culture between Arab Christians and Druze in Lebanon.
 The baptism of children in accordance with Christian custom was usually in large, well-known Lebanese Druze families.
 In the period of Egyptian rule in the Levant in the 1830s, many Druze converted to Christianity to avoid enlistment into the Egyptian army, according to historian Aharon Layish there is also explicit evidence of Druze in Lebanon under the Ottoman rule posing as Christians for practical reasons.

 Due to the Christian influence on the Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and Saint Elijah.
 Thus, in all the villages inhabited by Druze and Christians in central Mount Lebanon a Christian church or Druze maqam is dedicated to either one of them.
 According to Ray Jabre Mouawad the Druze admire the two saints for their bravery: Saint George because he confronted the dragon and Saint Elijah because he competed with the pagan priests of Baal and won over them.
 In both cases the explanations provided by Christians is that Druze were attracted to warrior saints that resemble their own militarized society.